That awkward thing. The one document you need, but that tends to be ignored by the receiver. Let’s see what we can do to be picked out.

 Want to know more?

-Sign on to Findmino.com.
+Browse Findmino.com.
 Free access.
 No need to download.
-FindMino is a web app that offers an inspiring place to get sorted on career choice.
+Take the offers on our online courses, designed for either students or parents.
+Get on top of your career planning now, pleasantly and professionally.
+FindMino offers an inspiring place to get sorted on career choice.
 In a pleasant way FindMino helps to find your competencies, and to make up your mind on where you want to go.
 And it pre-sorts quality online information around careers, saving you tons of time to find it yourself.

 References and resources